Canada Emergency Business Account

 On March 27, Prime Minister Trudeau announced the Canada Emergency Business Account (CEBA) to support businesses with non-deferrable expenses through this time.
 Scotiabank, together with other financial institutions has been consulted by the government on these measures, designing them specifically to help business owners with their most pressing needs and position the economy for recovery.

-For qualifying Commercial Business Banking clients, the CEBA program provides access to a $60,000 loan:
+If you are a qualifying Commercial Business Banking client, the CEBA program provides access to a $40,000 loan:

 - 0% interest until December 31, 2022.

 - No principal payments until December 31, 2022.

 - Principal repayments can be voluntarily made at any time without fees or penalties.

 - $10,000 loan forgiveness is available, provided outstanding balance is $40,000 at December 31, 2020, and $30,000 is paid back between January 1, 2021 and December 31, 2022.